arthurrichards77/ros_course/README.md

 ## Namespaces and re-mapping

 When accessing files in code, you're probably familiar with the idea of a relative path, interpreted with respect to the current working directory.
 ROS does something similar with topics, which can be relative to the current working _namespace_.
-Now we'll use this idea to re-use our existing code to drive two different turtles.
+ROS also enables specific re-mapping of names, such that inputs or outputs of a node can be re-routed to different topics without changing the source code.
+Now we'll use these ideas to re-use our existing code to drive two different turtles.

 Get your first turtle simulator up and running and then start a second using the following.
 ```